Eeshansh/My_primitive_voice_assistant/Readme.md

 “Set an alarm for 7 AM”

-📁 Project Structure
-css
-Copy
-Edit
-voice-assistant/
-├── main.py
-├── requirements.txt
-├── alarm/
-├── modules/
-│   ├── web.py
-│   ├── system.py
-│   └── utils.py
-└── README.md
 🙋 About the Developer
 Developed by Eeshansh, a tech enthusiast exploring AI, automation, and voice interfaces.
-Currently enhancing this assistant with DSA concepts and advanced features.
+Currently in process of enhancing this assistant